miguelperezenciso/SeqBreed/README.md

 #### Miguel Perez-Enciso (miguel.perez@uab.es)
 #### With contributions from Laura M Zingaretti (m.lau.zingaretti@gmail.com) and Lino Ramirez-Ayala (linocesar.ramirez@cragenomica.es)

-SeqBreed.py is a general python3 software to simulate populations under (genomic) selection.
+SeqBreed.py is a python3 software to simulate populations under (genomic) selection.
 It inherits most of funcionality from SBVB ([Perez-Enciso et al., 2017](http://www.genetics.org/content/205/2/939.long), https://github.com/miguelperezenciso/sbvb1) and pSBVB ([Zingaretti et al. 2018](http://www.g3journal.org/content/9/2/327.long), https://github.com/lauzingaretti/pSBVB) softwares but is much more user friendly and adds numerous new features such as easy selection implementation (BLUP, GBLUP, SSTEP), plots (PCA, GWAS)...

-Its main target is to simulate genomic selection experiments but can be used as well to study the performance of GWAS or, in general, study the dynamics of complex traits under numerous selection criteria: random mass selection, BLUP, GBLUP and single step GBLUP are currently implemented.
+Its main target is to simulate genomic selection experiments but can be used as well to study the performance of GWAS or, in general, study the dynamics of complex traits under numerous selection criteria: drift, mass selection, BLUP, GBLUP and single step GBLUP are currently implemented.

 It can accommodate any number of complex phenotypes controlled by an arbitrary number of loci